 In 2016 five SAIs (Armenia, Belarus, Kazakhstan, Kyrgyzstan, Russia) are planning to conduct a joint audit of calculating and distributing import customs duties among member states of Eurasian Economic Union.

-04.06.2018 Delegation of the Financial Investigations Department of the State Control Committee took part in the international forum in Ukraine
+22.06.2020 Representatives of the State Control Committee took part in the SCEI Expert Group Webinar